Dan Hanger – Local News Anchor Shares his Duluth Story

 While at KBJR, Hanger was first a “one-man band,” where he handled the reporting, photography, writing, and editing of his news stories.
 He was promoted to news anchor in 2007.

-But the days were long, Hanger was young, and he was having perhaps a bit too much fun going out with his new friends.
-One day he overslept; a cardinal sin for a morning news anchor.
+But the days were long; Hanger was young and perhaps having too much fun going out with his new friends.
+One day, he overslept a cardinal sin for a morning news anchor.

 After two years, he was let go from KBJR.
 Hanger, flooded with shame and embarrassment, wondered what to do next.